scalabridgelondon/curriculum/docs/tailcalls/problem.md

 import mads.*

-object Problem extends Section: def content[A](mads: Mads[A]): A =
+object Problem extends Section("The Problem that Tail Calls Solve"): def content[A](mads: Mads[A]): A =
     import mads.syntax.*

     md"""
-# The Problem That Tail Calls Solve

 Let's start with an example.
 We'll right some simple code to sum the elements in a list of numbers.
 At this point you should recognize a structural recursion over a list.